Muirfield/pocketmine-plugins/ManyWorlds/README.md

 This plugin is a world manager that allows you to generate and load worlds as well as teleport between worlds.

+It also implements a simple per-world _message of the day_ that is shown automatically when a player teleports to a new world.
+This is stored in the `worlds/level` subdirectory under `motd.txt`.
+You can edit this file directly using something like `notepad` or write the text using the `motd` sub-command.

 The teleport itself has a number of workarounds to deal with Client-Server glitches.
-It works for me.
+Essentially, it works for me.

 ### Commands: